 Ultimately, our aim is to ensure young people are prepared for their future, by giving them strategies to have choices in life – whether that’s further education, which includes being able to access mainstream settings, training or to explore job opportunities.

-Set in 28 acres of beautiful Norfolk countryside in Quidenham near Norwich, Eccles School provides an enabling learning environment with facilities that include:
+Set in 28 acres of beautiful Norfolk countryside in Quidenham near Norwich, Eccles School provides:

 Extensive outdoor recreation areas